teyalogos/gayware/readme.txt

 # gayware
-Gay af software that is not illegal in anyway.
-For pride month.
+homosexual malware that is reminiscent of malware from the later 90s to the early 2000s. made in pride month.

-NEEDED TO BE RAN AS ADMINISTRATOR
+NEEDES TO BE RAN AS ADMINISTRATOR

 # I AM NOT RESPONSIBLE FOR ANY DAMAGE DONE TO ANY PC.
 DO NOT USE FOR MALICIOUS PURPOSES.